crycode-de/ioBroker.discord/docs/en/README.md

 This state should mainly be used to get the command data in scripts since all needed information are stored in a single place and can't get mixed up on multiple command calls within a short time.
-If an option is not provided on command call, the option value will be `null`.
 For options of type _user_, _role_, _channel_ or _mentionable_ additional
 properties of the option object will be filled.